 The Veterinary Technology program is a two-year, full-time day program accredited by the American Veterinary Medical Association.
-This programprovides the educational background necessary to perform nursing and technical duties used in clinical practice or research.
+This program provides the educational background necessary to perform nursing and technical duties used in clinical practice or research.
 Graduates of the program will be able to sit for the state and national board examinations to become a Registered Veterinary Technician.
+Admission to the Program

 Admission to the program is limited so that each student has full access to our outstanding instructors and facilities.
 To be admitted to the program, students must meet certain requirements.
-Students can view the requirements and obtain an application packet online at: mcckc.edu/vettech
+Students can view the requirements and obtain an application packet online.

-Call the program office (816) 437-3235 for more information
+Call the program office (816) 604-3235 for more information For more information, go to www.mcckc.edu/veterinary